 I stared into the dark.
 Far-off lights reflected, shimmered and danced on the roiling water.
 The river washed everything downstream while the lights sparkled in one place.
 It was all illusion.
 Somewhere, deep below, hidden within the weeds and muck, buried, lurked other things.
 Things that wouldn't, couldn't, be washed away.
 Unseen.
 Unknown.
 Waiting.
 Life had moved on, but, like the lights on the water, I was stuck in one place.
 And I dread the horrid things buried within.

-Hard-boiled? or only poached in Tabasco?
-Either way, private detective Rachel Cord pursues multiple threads seeking a runaway teen and why gay performers are being beaten at Miss Kitty's Kathouse Kabaret; threads that twist and bind Rachel within a tight cord of lost love, child pornography, rape, murder, and near insanity.
+Hard-boiled, private detective Rachel Cord pursues multiple threads seeking a runaway teen and why gay performers are being beaten at Miss Kitty's Kathouse Kabaret.
+Threads that twist and bind Rachel within a tight cord of lost love, child pornography, rape, murder and near insanity.
+Leaving her to question her personal credo that "Life's a Bitch.
+So am I."

 The mystery is solid and complex, and Conary does an excellent job of presenting several different threads...and painstakingly weaving them together, so that the resolve at the end is deliciously satisfying.
 The book is loaded with well defined and interesting characters, and the writing is clean enough to stay out of the way...
 Conary does a wonderful job describing the details of Rachel's investigations which are always my favorite part of a detective novel.